-For more information, or if you are interested in becoming a mentor, please contact Elia Dreyfuss, ABE Transition to College & Careers Program Coordinator at (413) 552-2852 or edreyfuss@hcc.edu.
+For more information, or if you are interested in becoming a mentor, please contact Mary Martone, Career Counselor at (413) 552-2245 or mmartone@cepholyoke.org.

 Academic Advising FR 271, (413) 552-2722

 Every matriculated student enrolled in credit courses at the college is assigned to a faculty or staff member for the purpose of academic advising.
 Together the student and advisor plan the student's program of study during Priority Registration periods in the fall and spring.
 Priority Registration takes place in March (for the fall semester) and in October/November (for the spring semester).
 Exact dates are listed in the academic calendar posted on the college's website.
 The final responsibility for selecting courses fulfilling graduation requirements rests solely with the student.